Molokai beaches

 Papohaku Beach

 This was some Freaky Friday kind of stuff.
-“Moloka’i isn’t for everyone, it’s not like the rest of Hawaii.
+“Moloka’i isn’t for everyone; it’s not like the rest of Hawaii.
 It’s slow, it’s not touristic, it’s original Hawaii,” she went on to explain.
-“It’s for people who really want to slow down and experience the old Hawaii and its culture.
+“It’s for people who really want to slow down and experience the old Hawaii and native Hawaiian culture.
 Those people will fall in love with Molokai.
 But if people are looking for tours, resorts, and decadent restaurants – they won’t find it here.”

 Molokai Map